VPeron/password_manager/README.md

 ### Usage

-- To register as a user: python main.py -r
+- To register as a user: python3 main.py -r
-- To login as a user: python main.py -l
+- To login as a user: python3 main.py -l

 Follow the prompt to add, view, update, or delete an account.